2022 U19 EURO finals fixtures and results: What's happened so far?

 Article body

-Liam Delap's sixth-minute strike ensured England beat Israel to win Group B as Ofir Haim's side finished runners-up in the section.
-The Young Lions will face Italy, while Israel will meet Group A winners France in the semi-finals.
+France overcame a rocky opening 20 minutes to beat Italy and finish top of Group A, while England's perfect campaign continued as Ian Foster's side pipped Israel to the Group B summit.

+England will now face Group A runners-up Italy in the semi-finals, while France will meet Israel; both fixtures will take place on Tuesday 28 June.

-Austria defeated Serbia to secure third place in Group B and set up a FIFA U-20 World Cup play-off with hosts Slovakia.
+Austria sunk Serbia to set up a FIFA U-20 World Cup play-off with hosts Slovakia on the same day.

-France beat a much-changed Italy side to win Group A on Friday.
-The Azzurrini took full advantage of an usually subdued start from Landry Chauvin's team when Cristian Volpato steered home in the 16th minute.

-However, the momentum soon changed as Florent Da Silva's stunning strike and Loum Tchaouna's composed finish put Les Petits Bleus back in control.
-Tchaouna then struck again for his fourth of the campaign before Tayrik Arconte made sure in the 79th minute.

 FIXTURES AND RESULTS